 Lodging near the National Park is always the best bet if you are seeking something with full amenities.
 The three main lodges to choose from attached to the Olympic National Park are, Kalaloch, Lake Quinault, and Lake Crescent Lodge.

 This lodge is situated on the southern coast, right on top of the cliffs.
 Kalaloch Lodge has some of the most remarkable views of the evergreen forest, as well as seafront cabin options and Seacrest House if you really want to experience the roar of the waves!

 Lake Quinault Lodge cuts you off from the world while giving you tranquillity.
-Nearly 100 years old, this lodge has breathtaking views of the lakeside and its surroundings if you’re looking for a classic National Park lodge experience.
+This lodge is nearly 100 years old and has breathtaking views of the lakeside and its surroundings if you’re looking for a classic National Park lodge experience.

 Situated on the north side of the Olympic National Park, the historic Lake Crescent Lodge along the shores has spectacular views of the Olympic Mountains.
 This lodge was established in 1916, and it offers various accommodation choices from lodge rooms to cottages and cosy fireplace cabins for year-round enjoyment.
 It would be our top pick for families.

-Do note these lodges are designed to help you connect with nature; there are no television or phone services there.
+Note that these lodges are designed to help you connect with nature; there are no television or phone services.
 You’ll also find no additional facilities such as rollaway beds and microwaves, so plan for your dining at the lodge restaurants, too.

 Camping at Olympic National Park

 Camping is one of the best ways to enjoy your Olympic National Park experience with kids – if you’re up for it!
 Be aware of the need to book and pay in advance; first come, first serve now only operates at quiet off-peak season times.
 Most campsites are unpowered but will provide access to bathroom facilities and potable water.